nbubna/trigger/README.md

 ### Solution: Promise-Friendly Event Sequences
 It's easy, get yourself a [promise][] in that ```validate``` event handler and set it on the event: ```event.promise(my_jqxhr);```.
-This automatically cancels the event sequence and restarts at the next event once the promise is fulfilled.
+This automatically cancels the event sequence and restarts it at the next event once the promise is fulfilled.
+Now you can have your straightforward ```trigger="validate save"``` button back!
+Very cool.

+NOTE: Only events with subsequent events are given this ability.
+Also, such events will only listen to a single promise.
+To enforce this and provide access to the promise, the ```event.promise()``` function replaces itself with the promise you give it.

 [promise]: http://wiki.commonjs.org/wiki/Promises/A